FoMo-HRI/FoMo-HRI.github.io/workshop/hri24/call-for-papers.md

 The primary audience of the workshop are researchers in the field of Human-Robot Interaction, Conversational Agents, Natural Language Processing, Artificial Intelligence, and Social Robotics, but we invite everyone with an interest or concern about the use of LLMs for HRI to join.

+The workshop will take place on March 11, 2024 at Boulder, Colorado (USA) during the [19th ACM/IEEE International Conference on Human-Robot Interaction (HRI 2024)](https://humanrobotinteraction.org/2024/)

 ## Topics of Interest
 We invite research regarding contributions about (but not limited to) the following topics of interest: